Engoo Blog Travel & Fun

 NC-17 movies are for “Adults Only.”

 A parent taking their child to an NC-17 film would not be allowed to buy tickets or enter the theater.
-These movies typically have similar content to R films, but it may occur more frequently or in more detail.
+These movies typically have content similar to R films, but it may appear more frequently or in more detail.

-NC-17 films often don't receive as much promotion or attention as other movies.
-Therefore, movie studios usually try to avoid this rating.
+NC-17 films often don't receive as much attention as other movies, so movie studios usually try to avoid this rating.

 Unrated